SmithAdjei8/alx-higher_level_programming/README.md

-alx high level programming with python
+alx high level programming with python with Smith